MichaelCurrin/code-cookbook/recipes/containers/docker-compose.md

 ## Multiple containers

-Say you have this setup for two containers in a repo.
+Say you have this set up for two containers in a repo.

 - `backend/`
     - `Dockerfile`